Jump to main content

 • 100 per cent of Castellum’s properties must have an energy performance lower than 50 kWh/sq. m. per year

-• No properties will have serious climate risks
+• No properties are to be subject to serious climate risks

-• All large and critical suppliers will be screened for material business and sustainability risks
+• Major and critical suppliers undergo screening of material business and sustainability risks

 Sustainability initiatives are integrated into everything we do